SLC.gov

 More Info

 The City Council will be presented with an updated ordinance aimed at addressing the negative impacts of camping, including updates to the regulations prohibiting the use of RVs for camping on streets in the City.
-These updates will enable the City to focus enforcement efforts and prioritize the timely removal of encampments near sensitive areas like Homeless Resource Centers (HRC), daycares and schools, businesses and homes, and the Jordan River.
+The City hopes to transmit this in late summer for City Council review in the fall.

 Seek enhanced penalties for repeat offenders